-Since January 2014, the radio industry awaits the commercial licences to be issued (expected in 2014) and the switchover plan to be put forward by the Digital Radio Industry Co-ordinator appointed by the Government (expected in November 2014).
+awarded 21 national and 4 local/regional licenses for DAB+.
+Licenses will be valid from 2nd October 2014 until 30th September 2022 and broadcasting is to begin no later than 1st October 2015.
+The Radio industry awaits the switchover plan to be put forward by the Digital Radio Industry Co-ordinator appointed by the Government (expected in November 2014).